Secretaria-Geral da Mesa

 XIII – public initiative in the presenting of bills of specific interest to the municipality, the city or the neighborhoods, by means of the manifestation of at least five percent of the electorate;

-Article 29-A. The total expenditures of the Municipal Legislative Branch, including the compensation of Local Councilmen and excluding outlays on retired personnel, may not exceed the following percentages, related to the total amount, effectively realized in the prior year, of tax revenues and the transfers set forth in paragraph 5 of article 153, and in articles 158 and 159:
+Article 29-A. The total expenditures of the Municipal Legislative Branch, including the compensation of Local Councilmen and further expenditures on inactive employees and pensioners, may not exceed the following percentages, related to the total amount, effectively realized in the prior fiscal year, of tax revenues and the transfers set forth in paragraph 5 of article 153, and in articles 158 and 159 of this Constitution:

 I – 7% (seven percent) in the case of Municipalities having up to 100,000 (one hundred thousand) inhabitants;